Early years pupil premium information for childcare providers

 How to claim

-Early years providers should identify potentially eligible children and have a key role in discussing the entitlement with parents, especially with the parents of children who took up the early education entitlement for 2 year olds as many of these children will attract EYPP when they turn 3.
+Early years providers should identify potentially eligible children and have a key role in discussing the entitlement with parents, especially with the parents of children who took up the early education entitlement for 2 year olds if their parents claim certain benefits as many of these children will attract EYPP when they turn 3.

-To access the Free Early Education Entitlement, parents are required to complete a parental declaration form.
+To access the Free Early Education Entitlement, parents are required to complete the parental declaration form (MS Word, 552KB).

 Provider portal